geo200cn/geo200cn.github.io/tidyr.md

 counties2 <- counties
 ```

-And now base R filtering
+And now let's filter Yolo county use the base R approach

 ```r